 - Dong Chong Xia Cao (The Caterpillar Fungus) – used in Ayurvedic medicine and in traditional Chinese medicine

 - Reishi Mushrooms – these have been used in East Asia (including by Taoists and monks) for thousands of years.
-These are prized for their wonderful benefits and potency in the numerous ways it is good for well-being and illness prevention and treatment.
+These are prized for their wonderful benefits and potency.
+Reishi is claimed to be especially good for well-being and illness prevention and treatment.